Non-Resident Home Insurance Spain (2026 Guide)

 Protect your property in Spain — even when you are not there.

-Non-resident home insurance in Spain must be adapted to occupancy, usage and risk exposure.
+Non-resident home insurance in Spain must be structured correctly based on occupancy, usage and risk exposure.

 - Fast · Clear · No obligation · Tailored for non-residents